Erik Proper Welcome About ORCiD Contact CV Presentations Research Setup Sports

 Cameras & lenses

-In line with "The Best Camera Is The One That's With You" statement by Chase Jarvis, there are currently five camera set-ups that I might bring along in different combinations:
+In line with "The Best Camera Is The One That's With You" statement by Chase Jarvis, there are currently five camera set-ups that I might bring along on a trip:

 1. No-weight, i.e. my eyes.
 The most important camera are my own eyes.
 Even when not carrying a real camera, it is still fun to try and spot nice things to take photos off.
 Besides being a good exercise to train one's "photographic eyes", it is also a good way to relax a bit.
 A good way to slow down.